mehdihaghshenas/3PillarGlobal/readme.md

 ﻿# Goal
-I try to create a simple azure blob usage, simple query with dapper, using Orm and Unit test
+I try to create a simple azure blob usage, simple query with dapper, using Orm and Unit test you can see my sample api calls in *WebApplication-API.http*
 # multi database support
 I created a context that can be used with SQL server and SQLite you can use any of them by selecting your DatabaseType in appsettings.json